cannin/causalpath_cytoscape_app/progress reports/2021-06-14-gsoc-week-one.md

 ---
 ## Coding Phase

-This is the period of GSoC where the students work on their projects, with an intention to contribute to the Open Source Community.
+This is the period of GSoC where the students started to write code and started contributing to the Open Source Community.
 This phase spans until the end of the program.
 During this period, two evaluations are done to keep a track of the progress the student is making.
-First evaluation starts from 16th July and the final one marks the end of the program.
+The first evaluation starts on 16th July and the final one marks the end of the program.

 ## Work Progress